jg23497/fotura/README.md

 #### Processors

-You can specify multiple pre and post-processors using commas, like: `"foo,bar"` to use the `foo` and `bar` processors:
+You can specify multiple pre and post-processors like: `--preprocessors "foo" --preprocessors "bar"` to use the `foo` and `bar` processors:

 **Enable FilenameTimestampExtract pre-processor:**
 ```bash